oktetopython/SuperAugment/README.md

 ## 🌟 What is SuperAugment?

-SuperAugment is a production-ready MCP server that transforms VS Code Augment into a comprehensive development assistant.
+SuperAugment is an **extensible MCP server foundation** that enhances VS Code Augment with specialized development capabilities.
 By implementing the Model Context Protocol, it provides:

-- **🛠️ 6 Specialized Development Tools** covering the complete development lifecycle
+- **🛠️ 6 Development Tools** with foundational implementations and clear extension points
 - **🎭 9 Cognitive Personas** for domain-specific expertise and approaches
 - **📚 Rich Resource System** with development patterns and best practices
 - **💡 Smart Prompt Templates** for common development scenarios
 - **🔧 TypeScript Implementation** ensuring reliability and type safety
-- **🚀 Production Ready** with comprehensive testing and documentation
+- **🏗️ Extensible Architecture** designed for community contributions and enhancements

+## 🎯 Current Status: Foundation Release v1.0.0

+SuperAugment v1.0.0 is a **foundation release** that provides:

+✅ **Solid Architecture** - Production-ready MCP server framework ✅ **Basic Tool Functionality** - MVP implementations of 6 development tools ✅ **Complete Persona System** - 9 cognitive personas with specialized approaches ✅ **Extensible Design** - Clear patterns for adding new tools and features

+🚧 **Development Focus** - Tools provide structured responses and workflows, with opportunities for enhanced functionality through community contributions.

-## 🎯 Why SuperAugment?
+## 🎯 Why Choose SuperAugment?

 Traditional AI coding assistants provide generic responses.
-SuperAugment brings **specialized expertise** through cognitive personas and **structured workflows** through purpose-built tools, making your development process more efficient and intelligent.
+SuperAugment brings **specialized expertise** through cognitive personas and **structured workflows** through purpose-built tools, with a **community-driven development model** for continuous enhancement.

 ## 🚀 Quick Start